Henblas Hall is a Grade II* listed building in the Denbighshire local planning authority area, Wales. First listed on 24 September 1951. House.

 Description

-In the later portion of the house there is relocated wainscot, believed to have originated in a church or chapel.
+The interior of the older wing has not been inspected.
+In the later part of the house, there is relocated wainscot believed to have originated from a church or chapel.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.